earthly/website/blog/_posts/2023-10-24-create-python-package.md

     RUN python test.py
 ~~~

-And with that we have a published package.
+And with that we have a published package, that we've tested end to end.
 There is more to cover though.

 Next up, in part two, is [publishing with Poetry](/blog/poetry-publish), which simplifies some of this process, and publishing to [test.pypi.com](test.pypi.com).
 After that, in part three, we'll look at publishing [python extensions which use C](/blog/).
 Native code does complicate things.